Can I take out dental insurance for my child?

 From what age can I take out dental insurance for my child?

 You can often take out supplementary dental insurance for your child from birth.
-It is advisable to do so at the latest between the ages of three and five, as by this time the milk teeth are fully developed and usually no misalignments have been diagnosed.
+It makes sense to take out cover by the age of three to five at the latest, as by then the baby teeth are all in place and, as a rule, no misalignments have yet been diagnosed.

 What happens if I cancel before the treatment is completed?

-If you terminate the contract, your entitlement to services will also end.
-Any treatments that have already started must then be fully paid for by you from the termination date onwards.
-The entitlement to reimbursement of the statutory health insurance (GKV) personal contribution may also be at risk.
+If you terminate the contract, entitlement to benefits also ends.
+Any treatments already started must then be paid for in full by you from the time of termination.
+The right to reimbursement of the GKV co-payment may also be jeopardised.

-Yes, in the field of orthodontics, there is often a specific waiting period of eight months.
-However, some plans also offer immediate coverage without waiting periods, which is an important criterion for comparison.
+Yes, in the field of orthodontics, there is often a special waiting period of eight months.
+However, some plans also offer immediate cover without waiting periods, which is an important comparison criterion.

-Does the insurance also cover a discreet or "invisible" brace?
+Does the insurance also cover discreet or “invisible” braces?

-Powerful plans also cover the additional costs for more aesthetically pleasing solutions.
-These include tooth-colored ceramic brackets, lingual braces placed behind the teeth, or transparent aligner trays, which are not covered by statutory health insurance.
+High-performance plans also cover the additional costs of more aesthetically pleasing solutions.
+These include tooth-coloured ceramic brackets, lingual braces fitted on the inside of the teeth, or clear aligner trays, which are not paid for by the statutory health insurance scheme.

-What is the difference between the personal contribution and private additional services?
+What is the difference between the co-payment and private supplementary services?

-The personal contribution is the twenty percent of the standard care costs that you initially cover for a statutory health insurance service (KIG 3-5) and later get reimbursed.
-Private supplementary benefits are all costs for treatments that exceed the standard of the statutory health insurance (e.g., better materials) and must be fully borne by oneself.
+The co-payment is the twenty per cent of the standard treatment costs that you initially pay for a health insurance benefit (KIG 3-5) and later get reimbursed.
+Private additional services are all costs for treatments that go beyond the standard of statutory health insurance (e.g. better materials) and must be paid in full by you.

-Yes, the contributions to dental supplementary insurance can be claimed on the tax return as part of precautionary expenses.
-This applies together with other insurance contributions up to the statutory limits.
+Yes, contributions to supplementary dental insurance can be claimed in your tax return as part of preventative expenses.
+This applies, together with other insurance contributions, up to the statutory maximum amounts.

 Subscribe to our newsletter